pvt-16/Projects/algorithms-and-data-structures-masterclass/Problem solving.md

     for(var c of word1) {
         freqCounter1[c] = (freqCounter1[c] || 0 ) +1
     }
-// Instead of creating a new variable and space for 2nd, we use the same to compare the individual characters in both (presence/absence) and for tracking frequency, we subtract from the counter at every occurence.

     for(var c of word2) {
         if(!freqCounter1[c])
             return false;